jmcastagnetto/getting_cleaning_data-project1/README.md

 data <- merge(data, activity_labels, by="activity_id")
 ~~~

-We then clean up a bit the variable (column) names, getting rid of all
+I then clean up a bit the variable (column) names, getting rid of all
 the extraneous characters (parenthesis, commas, etc.), and also
 replacing the abbreviations for complete words
 (e.g. Acc -> Accelerometer).